-We determined in Procedure 10 that the Metropolitan Council is eligible to conduct statistical sampling to estimate passenger miles traveled data every third year.
-We determined the extent the Metropolitan Council followed the stated sampling procedures for motor bus and vanpool modes for the 2017 sampling year, which was the most recent sampling year.
-We obtained from staff a description of the sampling procedures for the estimation of passenger miles traveled data used by the Metropolitan Council and a copy of the Metropolitan Council's working papers used to select the actual sample of runs for recording passenger miles traveled data.
-We confirmed that average trip length was used for all modes, and we determined that the universe of runs was used as the sampling frame.
+For both the motor bus and light rail modes, we obtained from staff a description of the sampling procedures for the estimation of passenger miles traveled data used by Metro Transit and a copy of Metro Transit's working papers used to select the actual sample of runs for recording passenger miles traveled data.
+We confirmed that average trip length was used for both modes, and we determined that the universe of runs was used as the sampling frames.

 We inquired of the methodologies used to randomly select specific runs from the total population of runs and concluded that the methodologies resulted in a random selection of runs.
-We inquired of the procedures used to replace a missed sample run with a randomly-selected replacement run and concluded that the replacement run was randomly selected.
-The Metropolitan Council followed the stated sampling procedures for its motor bus and vanpool modes for the 2017 sampling year.
+We inquired of the procedures used to replace a missed sample run with a randomly selected replacement sample run and concluded that the replacement run was randomly selected.
+Metro Transit followed the stated sampling procedures for motor bus and light rail modes.

-The Metropolitan Council uses a 100 percent count of actual passenger miles traveled for its demand response mode.
+Metro Transit uses a 100 percent count of actual passenger miles traveled for its commuter rail mode.
 We obtained from staff a description of the procedures and the working papers used to compile passenger miles traveled data.
-The Metropolitan Council followed the stated procedures for its demand response mode (Policy Manual, Federal Funding Allocation Test j).
+Metro Transit followed the stated procedures for commuter rail mode (Policy Manual, Federal Funding Allocation Test j).